Chapter 7: Safety for Students in School

 THE ALTAMONTE Elementary PTA will host two meetings with Wolfgang Halbig, director of security for Seminole County Public Schools.

-Halbig will address parents' concerns at 7 p.m.
-Monday and 9 a.m.
+Halbig will address parents’ concerns at 7 p.m. on Monday and 9 a.m.
 Thursday at the school, 525 Pineview St., Altamonte Springs.
-Halbig will discuss issues ranging from school safety to School Board accountability.
-Because of the adult subject matter, the PTA is asking that children not attend.
+Halbig will discuss issues ranging from school safety to School Board accountability for students.
+Because of the adult subject matter, the PTA is asking that student not attend.

-Wolfgang Halbig, director of security for Florida's Seminole County school district, says before it started using surveillance cameras and undercover agents in 1993, 19 guns were confiscated in a year.
+Wolfgang Halbig, director of security for Florida’s Seminole County school district, says before it started using surveillance cameras and undercover agents in 1993, 19 guns were confiscated in a year from students.
 Since the measures were put in place, gun confiscations have dwindled to zero this year.

 Blueprints, which provide much more detail about a building, aren’t necessary unless an incident occurs at a school.